Road to Survival

 Road to Survival is a 1948 book by William Vogt.
-It was a major inspiration for a certain strand of modern environmentalism as well as for the revival of Malthusianism - the so-called neo-Malthusianism - in the post-war era.
+It was a major inspiration for a certain strand of modern environmentalism as well as for the revival of Malthusianism—the so-called neo-Malthusianism—in the post-war era.

 Summary

 Road to Survival is a summary of the ecological status of the world.
 Vogt documented the negative effects of an expanding global population on the environment.
-He gathered reports of deforestation, gullying, overgrazing, soil erosion and many forms of destruction of fundamental resources which he believed had arisen from the greed and ignorance of mankind.
+He gathered reports of deforestation, gullying, overgrazing, soil erosion, and many forms of destruction of fundamental resources which he believed had arisen from the greed and ignorance of humankind.

-Vogt argued that since food production cannot keep pace with the increase in world population, the only solution is universal birth control.
-Vogt attacks capitalism, and describes United States history as a "march of destruction".
+Vogt contended that global population growth surpasses the capacity of food production to sustain it, thereby advocating for the necessity of universal birth control measures.
+Vogt also critiqued capitalism, characterizing it as a flawed system, and portrayed the historical trajectory of the United States as a continuous series of destructive events and actions.

-The book is filled with scientific data, and its world-wide scope was unusual at the time.
+The book is filled with scientific data, and its worldwide scope was unusual at the time.
 Ultimately, the book advocates population control as the only way to prevent environmental disaster.
 Human population could not exceed the planet's carrying capacity without disaster.
 According to Hampshire College’s Betsy Hartmann, Vogt is the founder of what she calls "apocalyptic environmentalism".

 Reception

-The book was commercially successful.
-A condensed version was published in Reader's Digest, and many universities used the book as a textbook.
-However, his message was attacked by ideologues of all varieties, by conservatives for opposing capitalism and supporting birth control, and by liberals as proof of "science's bankruptcy in the face of pressing modern problems".